Lunar Knights: Setting

-Lunar Knights producer Kensuke Yoshitomi confirmed in a 1UP interview that although it takes place in the same world as Boktai, but at a different time period with fresh characters, it is still not a direct sequel to Boktai.
+Lunar Knights producer Kensuke Yoshitomi confirmed in a 1Up.com interview that the game takes place in the same world as Boktai, but at a different time period with new characters, and is not a direct sequel to Boktai.
 He stated that the many versions of Princess Zelda and Link throughout The Legend of Zelda series are a good representation of this.

 Plot

 The game begins with two men talking about the nearby vampire's ability to control flame.
 Lucian, the Lunar Knight overhears them, and sets out to obtain the whereabouts of the Duke, the leader of the Dark Tribe vampires.
 Later in the level, Lucian encounters Bea, a solar gunslinger attempting to free the prisoners of the mansion.
-She is trying to find a way past some boxes without notifying guards.
-Lucian snickers and then smashes the boxes with his sword, with the line; If someone gets in our way, we take them down.
 Lucian realizes the strength of the vampire, and must upgrade his weapon by taking it to Professor Sheridan.
 After a confusing moment with the Professor's maid, Lucian barges his way in.

 Returning to the Mansion, Lucian refuses to help Bea free the prisoners, claiming they would not even try to fight back against enemies.
-When Lucian arrives at the end of the level, there is a cutscene where Lucian blocks a bolt from the vampire meant for Bea.
+Lucian blocks a bolt from the vampire meant for Bea.
 After defeating and purifying the vampire, he obtains the power of the flame terrenial Ursula.
 He also discovers that to reach the Duke, he must collect the other three main terrenials.

-Chapter Two begins with Aaron, the Solar Knight training in an underground room.
-He complains that he cannot fire his solar gun no matter how hard he tries.
-The guild is shortly attacked and Aaron is told to warn the other members.
+The guild is attacked and Aaron, the Solar Knight, is told to warn the other members.
 When he escapes, Aaron sees a girl on an opposite rooftop being chased by undead.
-There is a short cutscene where Aaron fire his gun and destroys the undead.
+Aaron fires his gun and destroys the undead.
 Aaron obtains the power of Toasty, the Solar Terrenial.
-Later on, two vampires known as the Poes attack Aaron, however Ernest; the Leader of the Guild, and Kay; his apprentice distract them and Aaron must gather the last of the members.
+Later on, two vampires known as the Poes attack Aaron, but Ernest, the Leader of the Guild, and Kay, his apprentice, distract them and Aaron must gather the last of the members.
 Aaron fights the Goat Chimera and Bea appears to assist Ernest and Kay.